gmelchett/sensorix/README.md

   * Pong from other hosts
   * "lxc cluster list" status of all cluster members

+`sensorix` listens by default on localhost:5678 and any connection made there will receive the last update date.
+Useful to monitor the monitor from for example crontab.

 ## How `sensorix` alerts:
   * Mail via SMTP